Inductive limits of projective C*-algebras: Introduction

-In \textbf{section 4 (Trivial shape)} we study the class of \Cs{s} that are shape equivalent to the zero \Cs{} $0$.
-We show that these are exactly the \Cs{s} that are inductive limit of projective \Cs{s}, see \ref{prop:S04:TFAE-trivSh}.
-Moreover, one may assume that the connecting morphisms are surjective, since we show in \ref{prop:S04:change_connecting_mor_surj} that every inductive system can be changed so that the connecting morphisms become surjective while the limit is unchanged.
-As an interesting corollary, we obtain:
+In \autoref{sect:S04:trivial_shape} we study the class of \ca{s} with trivial shape.
+We show that these are exactly the \ca{s} that are inductive limits of projective \ca{s}, see \autoref{prop:S04:TFAE-trivSh}.
+Moreover, one may assume that the connecting morphisms are surjective, since we show in \autoref{prop:S04:change_connecting_mor_surj} that every inductive system can be changed so that the connecting morphisms become surjective while the limit is unchanged.